 As for selling our top stars, Wenger once again proved this summer that he can keep hold of our best legs and keep the core of our first team intact.
 In the summer, he fended off interests in Koscielny from Barca and Bayern and rebuffed Athletico Madrid’s advances in Cazorla.
 For the first time in as many summers, Arsenal didn’t loose a single member of the main team.

 Another good news is that Wenger might be having more money to spend in the winter window.
-According to the report, Wenger will be provided with another 40 million Pounds warchest to spend in the winter and who else will he spend it on if not the missing piece in Arsenal’s jigsaw puzzle.
+According to reports, Wenger will be provided with another 40 million Pounds warchest to spend in the winter and who else will he spend it on if not the missing piece in Arsenal’s jigsaw puzzle.
 If he could spend 42.4 million Pounds on Ozil then he can spend 40 million Pounds on Rooney or Suarez.

 Both players might be available in the winter window depending on how the first half of the season goes with regards to regular first team football for Rooney and club position for Suarez.
 My take is now that Arsenal are on the verge on entering a golden era with regards to having money to spend and an unbridged squad, no one is more qualified to lead the Gunners than the persevering, cunning and loyal Frenchman.